polterguy/phosphorusfive/plugins/extras/p5.io.authorization/README.md

 /*
  * Role name is "developer".
  *
- * You can also use "*" as role name, to denote all roles (except root acounts) */ developer:some-unique-string-id write-folder:/modules/
+ * You can also use "*" as role name, to denote all roles (except root acounts).
+ */
+developer:some-unique-string-id
+  write-folder:/modules/